PerimeterX/envite/README.md

 components up and running to run your tests, running it all locally is not feasible.
 However, they can have downsides or complexities:
 * You need internet connectivity.
 It sounds quite funny because you have a connection everywhere these days, right?
   But think about the times that your internet goes down, and you can at least keep on debugging your if statement.
   Now you can't.
 Think about all the times that the speed goes down, this directly affects your ability to run and debug your local code.
 * What if something breaks?
 Connecting to remote components every time you want to do any kind of local development simply add issues that are more complex to understand and debug.
 You might need to debug your debugging sessions.
 * Is this environment shared?
 If so, this is obviously bad.
 Tests can suddenly stop passing because someone made a change that had unintended consequences.
 * If this environment is not shared, how much does it cost to have an entire duplicate of the production stack for each engineer in the organization?

-##### Using testcontainers or a similar library to write container management code for CI and development
+#### TestContainers

 This option is quite close to ENVITE.
-These tools allow you to write custom code to describe your environment, so you have full control over what you can do.
+TestContainers and similar tools allow you to write custom code to describe your environment, so you have full control over what you can do.
 As with most other options, you must manage your test env separately from production since you don't use testcontainers in production.
 This means you have to maintain 2 copies, but also, production env can defer from your test env.

 In addition, testcontainers have 2 more downsides:
 * You can only write in Java or Go.
 * testcontainers bring a LOT of dependencies.

-##### Can ENVITE meet my needs?

-ENVITE is quite close to testcontainers.
-It allows you to either write Go, or use YAML files to describe your env.
+#### How's ENVITE Different?

+With either option you choose, the main friction you're about to encounter is debugging and local development.
+Suppose your environment contains 10 components, but you're currently working on one.
+You make changes that you want to quickly update, you debug and use breakpoints, you want hot reloading or other similar tools - either way, if you must use containers it's going to be harder.
+ENVITE is designed to make it simple.

+ENVITE supports a Go SDK that resembles testcontainers and a YAML CLI tool that resembles docker-compose.
+However, containers are not a requirement.
+ENVITE is designed to allow components to run inside or outside containers.
-It can be used as a Go library, or as a CLI tool directly without actually writing code.
+Furthermore, ENVITE components can be anything, as long as they implement a simple interface.
+Components like data seed steps do not require containerizing at all.

-ENVITE is designed around running seamlessly inside and outside docker containers.
-This allows simple debugging of components you currently work on, while running all the rest in containers.
-It connects everything fluently, and provides the best tooling to manage and monitor the entire environment.
-You'll see it in action in a minute.
+This allows the simple creation of components and ease of debugging and local development.
+It connects everything fluently and provides the best tooling to manage and monitor the entire environment.
+You'll see it in action below.

+#### Does ENVITE Meet My Need?

+As with other options, it does mean your ENVITE description of the environment is separate from the definition of production environments.
+If you want to know what's the best option for you - If you're able to run testing and local dev using only production manifest files, and also able to easily debug and update components, and this solution is cost-effective - you might not need ENVITE.
+If this is not the case, ENVITE is probably worth checking out.

-At this point, you will have to manage ENVITE files/code separately from your production environment, but we do want to add support to read directly from Helm and Kustomize files to allow maintaining only one copy of production env.
+At some point, we plan to add support to read directly from Helm and Kustomize files to allow enjoying the goodies of ENVITE without having to maintain a duplicate of production manifests.

-One last thing to consider, since ENVITE runs everything locally, you can't run too many components on your machine.
-As mentioned earlier, if you need 50 components up and running to run your tests, running it all locally is not feasible.
-You will have to use multiple remote machines for that.
-If this is your use case, an interesting company that does it well is [Raftt](https://www.raftt.io/) and I suggest reading more about what they do.
+Another limitation of ENVITE (and most other options as well) - since it runs everything locally, there's a limit on the number of components it can run.
+If you need 50 components up and running to run your tests, running it all locally might not be feasible.

+If this is your direction, another interesting alternative to check out is [Raftt](https://www.raftt.io/).

 ## Usage